European Committee for Sports History: Scientific Journal of CESH

 CESH has published an annual scientific journal since 2000.
 From 2000 to 2005, it was called Annual of CESH and published by NISH (Hanover, Germany).
 Since 2008, the CESH journal is entitled European Studies in Sports History.
 It has been published with Rouen and Le Havre University Press since 2010.

 Early Career Awards

 Since its first congress in 1996, CESH has regularly organised an Early Career Award competition.

 College of Fellows

 CESH has a College of Fellows which co-opts the leading European sports historians.
 These are capable to work in more than one European language, have published at least one monograph and have participated in several CESH congresses.
-In 2020, the College had 66 members from 21 countries.
+In 2024,the College had 73 members from 21 countries.

-James Riordan (1926-2012) has been President of the College of Fellows.
-The current president (2017-2021) is Mike Huggins (University of Cumbria).
+James Riordan (1926-2012) previously served as President of the College of Fellows.